Bacnof/Banana-Shooter-Chat-Filter-Plugin/README.md

 There is indeed a standard in-game filter, but it does not filter everything.

+If you want to ban your own words you can add them to the blacklist.txt.

 ## Installation
 You put the .lua file in the AutoRun folder and the Blacklist.txt in the main folder where the start file for the server is.